SAP-samples/partner-reference-application/Tutorials/41-Manage-Data-Privacy.md

 6. In the SAP Audit Log Viewer service, change the *from-date* to yesterday and choose *Play* in the upper right corner.
 7. Enter your name in the filter to search for your own logs.

-    For example, when looking for data-modification events, you can find the log entry of the *modifiedby* as you changed the poetry slam.
+    For example, when looking for data-modification events, you can find the log entry of *modifiedBy* as you changed the poetry slam.
 Additionally, you find an entry of the *email* as you read visitor data in step 4.

     > Note: You can see logs of three categories: Security events refer to log-in and authentication events, data-access events refer to read access to personal data, and data-modification events refer to data changes.